conan-io/conan-docker-tools/README.md

 | - [conanio/clang7: clang 7](https://hub.docker.com/r/conanio/clang7/)                 | x86_64 |  Supported |

+#### Visual Studio

+We can not re-distribute Windows docker images, since Visual Studio Build Tools is licensed as supplemental license for Visual Studio.
+To have more information about: https://github.com/Microsoft/vs-dockerfiles#samples However, you can download the Docker recipe and build.

 #### Android

 | Version                                                                                       | Arch   |  Status, Life cycle  |